Sleep is one of the most crucial parts of life, playing a large part in the wellbeing of the human body since birth.

 Let’s start our post by looking at why sleep is such an important part of life and the wellbeing of the human body.

-Understanding sleep, what happens during sleep and why sleep is important is important for a better understanding of how sleep deficiency and excessive amounts of sleep can be harmful to a person’s health.
+Understanding sleep, what happens during sleep and why sleep is important for a better understanding of how sleep deficiency and excessive amounts of sleep can be harmful to a person’s health.

 The importance of sleep will also provide a better overview of why sleep disorders can be disastrous in a person’s life, causing them to experience a variety of symptoms that may have an adverse impact on their sleep duration or sleep quality.

 The first part of sleep that needs to be taken into consideration is what happens to the brain while a person is asleep.

 During sleep, the brain gets ready for the day that is coming up.
 Thus, if a person does not sleep enough, the brain would not get an adequate amount of time to properly prepare for the following day.